In This Article

 Are Nordic hamstring curls the best option?

-As always, social media doesn’t tell the full story, and the devil is in the detail.
+As always, social media posts (and most research studies) don’t tell the full story, and the devil is in the detail.

 But what we’re yet to see is how Nordic hamstring exercises compare to other strength exercises, such as a single leg deadlift, for injury prevention.

-What we can’t recommend with any great certainty is the effect of Nordic eccentric curls over other exercise options.
+What we can’t recommend with any great certainty is the effect of Nordic hamstring eccentric curls over other exercise options.

 A simple analogy